AIDS-defining cancers in HIV-infected patients are

 Acute treatment of primary central nervous system lymphomas requires control of cerebral edema using corticosteroids.
 Although whole-brain radiation therapy and antitumor chemotherapy with high-dose methotrexate alone or combined with other chemotherapy drugs or rituximab are commonly used, none of these regimens has been rigorously evaluated.
 In observational studies of ART and in a single clinical trial of rituximab, survival appeared improved.

 In HIV-infected women, prevalence of human papillomavirus (HPV) infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
 Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more is increased, oncogenic subtypes (types 16, 18, 31, 33, 35, and 39) persist, and the incidence of cervical intraepithelial dysplasia (CIN) is up to 60%, but increased incidence of cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma caused by human papillomavirus infection; less often, it is an adenocarcinoma.
-Cervical neoplasia is asymptomatic; the first symptom of early... read more has not been proved.
+Infection... read more is increased, oncogenic subtypes (types 16, 18, 31, 33, 35, and 39) persist, and the incidence of cervical intraepithelial dysplasia (CIN) is up to 60%, but increased incidence of cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma; less often, it is an adenocarcinoma.
+The cause of most cervical cancers is human papillomavirus infection.
+Cervical neoplasia is often asymptomatic... read more has not been proved.
 However, cervical cancers, if they occur, are more extensive, are more difficult to cure, and have higher recurrence rates after treatment.

 Confirmed risk factors for cervical cancer in HIV-infected women include the following: